isi-vista/vista-pegasus-wrapper/README.md

 ## Debugging from `srun` fails to load `cuda` and `cudnn`

 A new node gotten with `srun` does not load the Spack modules you usually have set up in your runtime scripts.
 You need to manually install these if you want to work with Tensorflow or anything requiring Cuda.

+# Updating from wrapper script to use Pegasus5.0.0 from Pegasus4.9.3

+No changes should be needed for any project using the previous version of the wrapper which supported Pegasus4.9.3.

 # Contributing